When can I apply?

 Is there any financial assistance available?

 While AMI offers a tuition-free and paid Fellowship, we recognize that additional financial responsibilities can prevent individuals from participating.
-AMI is now offering a scholarship intended to offset personal expenses incurred during the Farm and Food Study for those with demonstrated financial need.
-Black, Indigenous, and People of Color applicants are given preference in recognition of the ways systemic racism causes the active exclusion of BIPOC individuals from farming education, land access, and wealth-building opportunities.
+AMI offers a scholarship intended to offset personal expenses incurred during the Farm and Food Study for those with demonstrated financial need.
+Black, Indigenous, and People of Color applicants are given preference for these funds in recognition of the ways systemic racism causes the active exclusion of BIPOC individuals from farming education, land access, and wealth-building opportunities.
 Get more information here.

 Ok, so what's the catch?

 AMI offers free training to Farm Fellows with the understanding that Fellows will turn around and use their skills and energy to build healthy communities in the Community Action Year.
-At AMI's discretion, Fellows may be asked to repay the costs of the Farm and Food Study if they voluntarily leave the program early or fail to commit to or complete the Community Action Year.
+At AMI's discretion, Fellows may be asked to repay the costs of the Farm and Food Study if they voluntarily leave the program, are asked to leave the program early, do not meet measures for success, or fail to commit to or complete the Community Action Year.

 Community ACtion Year